The Canadian poet Margaret Atwood said, “In the spring, you should smell like dirt at the end of the day.”

 Many gardeners and even those who just enjoy the immense array of vibrant colors that spring brings understand the joy of being outside and connecting with the Earth.

-With its chilly and dark months, the winter gives way to a time when life seems to begin anew.
+Composting through wintertime can be a laborious and strenuous job.
+Gardening in cold weather can be a bit of a challenge – even if it’s very possible.
+However, with its chilly and dark months, the winter gives way to a time when life seems to begin anew.
 Everything is revitalized — the world, seemingly dead, comes back to life.
 The nights get shorter, the days get longer, and the sun shines upon all.
 Hope springs forth!

 Why flowers bloom in spring